nexmo-community/vonage-workshop/content/Voice/build-ivr/_index.md

 }
 ```

-Finally if they contacted the support department we will need to echo the account input back to them and tell them they'll be contacted later.
-Add the following into our index.js file
+If they contacted the support department we will need to echo the account input back to them and tell them they'll be contacted later.
+Add the following below the definition of `onInput()`:

 ```js
 const onAccountInput =(request, response) =>{